The

 revelation from God.
 I’m referring specifically to some in the G12 movement

-today.
 I began to notice this problem back in

 1998.
 I wrote to a friend, “I just hope